-We used the stock market falls to buy some of our companies at better prices.
+We used the stock market falls to buy a whole bunch of our companies at better prices.
 We continued to build our position in German electronics company Siemens, one of several more cyclical businesses with more attractive valuations that we have added to our portfolio this year.
-We bought more shares in US investment bank Morgan Stanley as well.

 We also added to payments giants Mastercard and Visa.
 It was a tough month for both companies because of increasing concern about upstart rivals like Klarna, which offer very easy credit terms for retail shoppers.
 We believe this is way overblown and think that the deals offered by these new-age retail lenders are too generous and undiscerning, storing up large risks of default during economic downturns.